tlwilliams895/gis-devops/src/topics/js-ajax/objectives.rst

 - What is synchronous programming?
 - What is asynchronous programming?
+- What mechanism does JavaScript use for asynchronous programming on its single thread?
 - What does AJAX stand for?
 - Why is it important for JavaScript to make network requests asynchronously?
 - What is JSON?